 The state of Arizona is one of the ultimate tourist destinations in the United States.
 Talk about the iconic Grand Canyon and beautiful landscape carved out by the Colorado River.
 Arizona has a lot to offer for first-time tourists.
 So if you want to enjoy this beautiful country, here are some of the tips that you can follow.

 1. Know when and where to go

 The best time to visit Arizona is from January to March when the temperature is average.
 Aside from the Grand Canyon, there are many other places you can go.
-These include Phoenix, Glendale, and Mesa.
+These include Phoenix, Glendale, Flagstaff, Tucson, and more.
 Don’t just tour around the place.
 Try to learn history and immerse into the wonderful culture of the locals.

 2. Choose a suitable accommodation

 There are many cheap hotels around Arizona like the Hilton Hotel or Marriott Hotel.
 However, if you really want to save a lot of money, you can go camping.
 Arizona has a lot of camping sites where you can lay down your tent and enjoy stargazing at night.

 Did you there are 22 Native American tribes in Arizona?
 Fortunately, you can take your vacation to the next level and immerse yourself in their wonderful culture by personally visiting each of these sites.
 You can book a guided tour to visit these sites.
 Just make sure that you follow rules and respect the natives.